 You may consider an individual policy offered by several health insurance programs.
 Check the California Public Employees’ Retirement System’s (CalPERS) web site at www.calpers.ca.gov for information regarding the health plan options.
 You will need to contact the health plans directly to determine provisions and available benefits.
 However, these programs may have pre-existing conditions and increased co-payments.
 (Covered services will vary from Plan to Plan.)

 Currently, your spouse, your domestic partner, your natural-born children, adopted children, stepchildren, and economically dependent children who reside with you in a parent-child relationship and who are under the age of 26.
 Eligible dependent children do not have to maintain student status.

-To enroll a domestic partner you must register the domestic partnership with the Secretary of State and provide a Declaration of Domestic Partnership and a CSU Notice of Financial Liability.
+To enroll a domestic partner you must register the domestic partnership with the Secretary of State and provide a Declaration of Domestic Partnership.
 Same sex domestic partnerships between persons who are both at least 18 years of age and certain opposite sex domestic partnerships (one partner must be 62 years of age or older and the other partner at least 18 years of age) are eligible to register with the Secretary of State.